 2. Working hours flexibility for the medical reason:

-‘9 to 5’ is the show time for the office going staff.
-As a fact, it is the show time of most of the people.
-Doctors, corporate workers, teachers, etc. work during the same time period.
+‘9 to 5’ is the showtime for the office going, staff.
+As a fact, it is the showtime of most people.
+Doctors, corporate workers, teachers, etc. work during the same period.
 Imagine that you need to consult a doctor regarding your constant back pain.
-You search for a good doctor and come across one successfully.
+Your search for a good doctor and come across one successfully.
 However, the doctor’s consulting time is between ‘10 to 4’.

-At times like such you may appear in front of your employer with your request.
-You may settle for flexible working hours in which you may work exactly the same ‘9 to 5’.
-This will not only solve the problem but also lesson the trouble at the workplace.
+At times like such, you may appear in front of your employer with your request.
+You may settle for flexible working hours in which you may work the same ‘9 to 5’.
+This will not only solve the problem but also lessen the trouble in the workplace.

 3. Work from distance or work from home (commuting):

 Working from different places provides various benefits.
-Commuting and telecommuting has firmly taken a position in the market.
-It benefits both the worker as well the employer.
+Commuting and telecommuting have firmly taken a position in the market.
+It benefits both the worker as well as the employer.
 Let us simplify it with an example.

 For example, you have been having recurring backaches.
-These aches are worsening due to travelling in bus or car to and fro from the work.
+These aches are worsening due to traveling by bus or car to and fro from the work.
 However, you are a brilliantly qualified worker.